Tuesday, January 31, 2012

 60th District (Kalamazoo city) Safe democrat

-Incumbent democrat Sean McCann has an even safer district than before, and should have no trouble getting reelected.
+Democrat Sean McCann has an even safer district than before, and should have no trouble getting reelected.
+The Republican candidate is Michael Perrin.

 61st District (Portage, Oshtemo) Safe Republican

-Conservative Republican Margaret O'Brien will likely be reelected easily.
+Conservative Republican Margaret O'Brien will likely be reelected easily against democrat Michael Martin.
 The district became safer by losing western Kalamazoo Township to the 60th and adding Schoolcraft Township.

-Incumbent democrat Kate Segal should have no trouble getting reelected.
+Incumbent democrat Kate Segal will face Republican former Battle Creek mayor Mark Behnke.
 This district became more democrat with the addition of Bedford and Pennfield.

 63rd District (E Kalamazoo, S Calhoun) Safe Republican

-Republican Speaker Jase Bolger won't have trouble with reelection in a district that drops Bedfore and Pennfield and adds rural conservative townships in Calhoun.
+Republican Speaker Jase Bolger won't have trouble with reelection against democrat Bill Farmer in a district that drops Bedford and Pennfield and adds rural conservative townships in Calhoun.

-Conservative Republican Aric Nesbitt should be safe in a district that drops a small piece of Allegan and adds NW Kalamazoo.
+Conservative Republican Aric Nesbitt should be safe against democrat Richard Rajkovich in a district that drops a small piece of Allegan and adds NW Kalamazoo.

 Kalamazoo Countywide Offices

 All six countywide offices are up for election.
-Republicans hold all six offices.
+Republicans hold four of six offices.

-Sheriff: Democrat Richard Fuller defeated Republican Michael Anderson in 2008.
-There is at least one Republican running, and more are possible.
+Democrat Richard Fuller defeated Republican Michael Anderson in 2008.
+Republicans Bruce LaBrie and Ward Lawrence are running.

-Clerk: Incumbent Republican Tim Snow will seek reelection.
-He will face democrat County Commissioner Brian Johnson.
+Incumbent moderate Republican Tim Snow will seek reelection.
+He will face leftist democrat County Commissioner Brian Johnson.

-Treasurer: Republican Mary Balkema, who was appointed to replace Sharon Cubitt in 2007, will seek reelection.
+Republican Mary Balkema, who was appointed to replace Sharon Cubitt in 2007, will seek reelection.
 Balkema barely defeated a token challenger in 2008.
-It is likely that liberal billionaire Jon Stryker will fund a stronger challenger this time due to Balkema's opposition to a 'gay rights' ordinance in Kalamazoo city in 2009.
+Her democrat opponent is Oshtemo Township Trustee and Mattawan School Board member Grace Borgfjord.
+It is possible that liberal billionaire Jon Stryker will fund Borgfjord this time due to Balkema's opposition to a 'gay rights' ordinance in Kalamazoo city in 2009.

-Surveyor: Republican Bill Hahn is the incumbent.
-This position is usually unopposed.
+Incumbent Republican Bill Hahn is unopposed.
 The position is unpaid, and its holder must be a licenced surveyor.

 Kalamazoo County Commission

 Republicans have a 10-7 majority on the commission.
 Redistricting will shrink the commission to 11 seats, changing the district boundaries.
-The new map is likely to yield a 7-4 Republican majority.
-It is not known yet who will run for reelection.
-There may be several incumbent v. incumbent races unless several incumbents retire.
+The new map is likely to yield a 7-4 Republican majority, but district 5 will likely be competitive.
 The following post has detailed descriptions of the districts and their political leanings.

 Kalamazoo County Commission Districts.